TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-managed-identities-app-service-integration.md

 	cloudEnvironments="public, blackForest, fairfax, mooncake" />

-# <-- I can't add a user-assigned managed identity to a App Service/Function. -->
+# <-- I can't add a user-assigned managed identity to a App Service/Function -->

 For issues related to adding a user-assigned managed identity to an App Service or Azure Function:

 ## **Recommended Steps**

-1. Verify you have the Managed Identity Operator role assignment on the user-assigned managed identity.
+1. Verify you have the Managed Identity Operator role assignment on the user-assigned managed identity
-2. Verify you have the Contributor role assignment on the App Service/Function.
+2. Verify you have the Contributor role assignment on the App Service/Function

 ## **Recommended Documents**